PubInv/ATX-Preemie/incubator/ATX Hack For Change.md

 See most of our pictures and documentation [here](https://github.com/PIFAH/EWB/blob/master/incubator/STORIES.md)

 Note that this project is similar in goals to one done by students at Rice University, [IncuBaby](https://www.youtube.com/watch?v=0VaYNRd7NA4&feature=youtu.be)

+* * *

+# Experiments at the Hackathon

+At the Hackathon, Cameron built a beautiful warmer.
+We tried it with our test Preemie.
+With a 12V power supply, the temperature was:

+* 21.29C at 3:19 and
+* 23.24C at 3:38

+Which is pretty bad.
+We unwrapped it.
+Part of the problem was that the heat was blocked by the way I swaddled it, but that should be expected in the field.
+A bigger problem is that the doll itself is a very poor heat conductor.
+We then replaced the doll with a "cold compress" and repeated the experiment.
+The temperature sensor was placed on top of the doll.

+Data:
+* 24.71C at 3:42
+*